 - Or Quality.
 For some caps you can grab a handful and every cap will produce a slightly different pattern (see the video about the alternative Banana Yellow linked in its description).
 Others always look the same.
 Consistency may be important if you rely on the pattern, e.g. for visual effects.

 - Some caps only work on certain cans.
-More precisely: Some caps only work on mtn Hardcore (only the brands in the can list have beend tested; I guess these caps work on Rustoleum as well).
+More precisely: Some caps only worked on the original mtn Hardcore (not the current Hardcore 2) which is not available anymore.
+Note that only the brands in the can list have beend tested; I guess these caps work on Rustoleum as well.
 These are highlighted in the list below.
-The reason is the stem diameter; For ordinary caps it is 3.3 mm, whileas the «incompatible» caps are at 3.5 mm.
+The reason is the stem diameter; For ordinary caps it is around 3.3 mm, whereas the “incompatible” caps are at 3.5 mm.

 A note about temperature